by Maganjeet Kaur

 Last Sunday (20th April 2014), a bunch of Museum Volunteers visited the Sri Kandaswamy Kovil at Scotts Road, Brickfields.
 We were hosted by Dr. Thilaga from the temple committee and Dato’ Jega who had helped arrange the trip.

 The word ‘Kovil’ means temple and it is composed of two syllables: ‘ko’ meaning god or king and ‘vil’ meaning abode or residence.
 The Sri Kandaswamy Kovil is a 110 year old Sri Lankan Tamil temple.
-In Hinduism, Brahman is the Supreme Being; the formless god who takes three forms: Brahma as the creator, Vishnu as the preserver and Shiva as the destroyer.
-So, Brahma, Vishnu and Shiva are manifestations of Brahman in its different roles.
+In Hinduism, Brahman is the Supreme Being; the formless god who takes three forms: Brahma as the creator, Vishnu as the preserver and Siva as the destroyer.
+So, Brahma, Vishnu and Siva are manifestations of Brahman in its different roles.
 In Saivism, Lord Shiva is revered as the Supreme Being and in a Saivite temple, Lord Shiva would be the principal deity.
-In Sri Kandaswamy, a Saivite temple, the residing deity is Sri Shakthi Vel Peruman who is the manifestation of Lord Shamugar who in turn is a manifestation of Lord Shiva.
+In Sri Kandaswamy, a Saivite temple, the residing deity is Sri Shakthi Vel Peruman, the divine spear of Lord Murugan, the second son of Lord Siva.

 Sri Kandaswamy Kovil is a very orthodox temple and adheres rigidly to the ancient Saiva Agama scriptures which lay out the correct procedures to erect a temple, the form and placement of deities in the temple as well as how rituals in the temple are to be performed.
 Dr. Thilaga explained that the temple is shaped like the human body.
 The Sanctum sanctorum (that houses Sri Shakthi Vel Peruman) represents the head and the Gopuram (the main gateway of the temple) represents the feet.
 In the central portion, which represents the body, a representation of an enlightened soul, a representation of bondage and a huge golden flagpole have been placed.
 The flagpole is at the end of the ‘body’, i.e where the legs start.
 Saiva Siddhanta philosophy recognises three eternal entities: god, soul and bondage.
 Bondage of the soul in pursuit of materialism prevents it from knowing god.